self-acceptance in retirement

 “Who You Are” and Retirement Self-Identification

-While there is always some stress around finances when you hit the scarcity mindset – and you will once the paychecks stop – who you become is a different role to play.
-Different from doctor, and different from money.
+While there is always some stress around finances when you hit the scarcity mindset—and you will once the paychecks stop—who you become has a different role to play.
+You are different from a doctor and different from money.
 Who you are is current and fresh.
 You got the money part solved.

 Who are you in retirement?
 How do you find your retirement self-identity?